 Council will also encourage compact medium/high-density development in appropriate locations along the corridor.
 Design decisions will prioritise affordability and achievability while ensuring high quality place-making and connection to existing natural assets, including the Western Sydney Parklands and waterways.

 The FAST Corridor will help reduce sprawl, improve public transport, and preserve the unique character of our region.

 Liverpool City Council is working with the NSW Government to progress this critical infrastructure project.

-To support this vision, Liverpool City Council recently commissioned a design framework for the FAST Corridor.
-The Framework adopts a place-led approach, envisaging different options for how the transit corridor might be delivered.
+Council recently commissioned a design framework for the FAST Corridor, which adopts a place-led approach to planning, envisaging different options for how the transit corridor might be delivered.
 The Framework encourages Council to celebrate and build on the existing landscape along the corridor and find ways to incorporate natural and cultural assets already present along the route.

 Council has begun early design work on its preferred corridor option and will seek community feedback in late 2020.